Chapter 40 BWV 127 Herr Jesu Christ, wahr’ Mensch und Gott

 Following which, the expected reprise of the ritornello does not eventuate.
 It seems that Bach planned to end the movement with the ambivalence of major/minor ringing in our ears.
 Christ’s agonies and our sins resonate; but the final F major chord, blazoned by the full choir and orchestra, is hopeful if not overtly triumphant.

 It may finally be worth noting that, although Bach had good technical reasons for adding the additional chorale phrase in this fantasia, he also modified (in this case curtailed) the number of phrases in the fantasia from the previous week′s cantata, C 126.
-This could suggest that he may have been tiring of the restrictions placed upon him by the narrow tonal confines of the chosen chorale melodies and had already decided to depart from the practice for the forthcoming Easter celebrations.
+This might suggest that he may have been tiring of the restrictions placed upon him by the narrow tonal confines of the chosen chorale melodies and had already decided to depart from this practice in the repertoire planned for the forthcoming Easter celebrations.